OkapiLib/OkapiLib/docs-dev/content/api/control/pid/pid.md

 ## Pid

 The `Pid` class implements the Pid algorithm, with some quality-of-life changes to support online tuning.
+Inherits from `ControlObject`.

 ### Constructor